CyberJayCTI/JAY-Cybersecurity-Resources/cybersecurity education.md

 - [Blue Team Labs](https://blueteamlabs.online/) - A gamified platform for defenders to practice their skills including; Incident Response, Digital Forensics, and Threat Hunting.

+- [CBT Nuggets](https://www.cbtnuggets.com/) - On-demand IT training videos for certifications and skill growth with their online labs.

 - [Cyber Defender](https://cyberdefenders.org/) - Blue team training platform for SOC analysts, threat hunters, security blue teams and DFIR professionals to advance CyberDefense skills.

 - [Hack The Box](https://www.hackthebox.com/) - Online platform that provides cybersecurity enthusiasts and professionals with virtual labs and challenges to practice penetration testing and ethical hacking skills in a safe, gamified environment.